cloudevents/spec/http-transport-binding.md

 expressed in a particular data format.
 All implementations of this specification MUST support the [JSON event format][JSON-format], but MAY support any additional, including proprietary, formats.

+Event formats MAY additionally define how a batch of events is expressed.
+Those can be used with the *batched* content mode

 ### 1.5.
 Security